 The individual responsible for dealing players’ hole cards and community cards during a hand, as well as managing the pot and bets made during the various rounds of betting, is called a poker dealer.
-Whether this responsibility shifts from player to player at a home game or is given to a stand-alone person (such as those dealers at cardrooms or casinos), the dealer’s job is an important one in order to make gameplay run swiftly and smoothly from one hand to the next.
+Whether this responsibility shifts from player to player at a home game or is given to a stand-alone person (such as those poker dealers at cardrooms or casinos), the poker dealer’s job is an important one in order to make gameplay run swiftly and smoothly from one hand to the next.

 Let’s take a closer in-depth look at the poker dealer, including topics such as how to become a professional poker dealer, how to deal poker (including how to deal Texas Hold’em), as well as general tips that will enable gameplay to run smoothly (like at automated online poker tables).

 While attending “dealer school” will give you all knowledge you need to have for how to deal poker and other table games, let’s go step-by-step over how to deal at poker.
 With this simple guide, you can immediately start to deal correctly and with confidence at any home game, if you so choose.

 While the points that follow will be the same for many other variants of poker, let’s go through how to deal a hand as a Texas Hold’em dealer:

 - Shuffle the Cards: It’s extremely important that the cards be shuffled prior to each hand, as this randomises the order and prevents players from knowing where any of the cards are.
 In casinos, many poker tables alternate decks each hand, with one deck being used in play and the other being put through an automated card shuffler that’s built into the table.
 Be sure that players can’t see the bottom card when you’re shuffling; otherwise, they’ll be able to track the approximate location of one or multiple cards in the deck.
 Generally, at least 4 riffle shuffles and a cut must take place before a hand is dealt.